COMMON LINK BETWEEN THE BUSH ADMINISTRATION & DEMOCRATS: Social Distancing

 Asia was hit in 2005 by a bird flu that crossed over to humans and spread to locations where the United States had forces stationed, including the Philippines.
 That led Dr. Markel to propose — after consulting a dictionary and thesaurus — what he called “protective sequestration,” like keeping military personnel in mass isolation on docked ships.

-According to the New York Times, this has been the untold story of the birth of social distancing.
+According to the New York Times, the aforementioned is the untold story of the birth of social distancing.

 Categories: Public Policy